abirvalarg/lua-ini/README.md

 - Fields saved in random order

 <hr>
-Sory for lots of small and almost useles commits and my English
+Sorry for lots of small and almost useles commits and my English